ryancct/ryancct.github.com/_posts/2013-03-18-company-valuation-and-investment---dcf-introduction.md

 The build up method can be structured as follows:

-  Riskless rate

-+ Systemic risk

-+ Unsystemic risk
+Discount Rate = Riskless rate + Systemic risk + Unsystemic risk

-= Discount Rate

-Detail build up method should give accurate discount rate that can help better determine the company�s worth.
+Detail build up method should give accurate discount rate that can help better determine the company's worth.

 Reference: